jeromecst/scripts/README.md

 ---

-* in order to run the script, you need to set permission `chmod +x script.sh`.

-* you can install all script by executing `./install.sh`
+* you can install all scripts by executing `./install.sh`

 ### ddir.sh